npge/npge/README.md

 if genome is not fully assembled.
 Set circularity to 'l' in this case.

-Such a table for 17 genomes of Brucella can be found in file examples/Brucella/17genomes.tsv.
-This example is used below.

 Create empty directory and create file `genomes.tsv` with the table of genomes to be used to build pangenome.
 `npge` will create files and sub-folders